Miquita Oliver: Career

 She then went on to have her own television show, called The Month With Miquita, which she hosted on the 4Music channel.
 She continued to present programmes for T4, such as T4 Movie Special in August 2011.

 In November 2011, Oliver filed for bankruptcy after non-payment of a tax bill.
 In December 2011 she made an appearance on the BBC Three programme Mongrels as a guest presenter in the final episode, titled "Miquita and the Obligatory Clips Show".
 The episode is a faux behind-the-scenes retrospective of the show.
 In December 2013 she presented the programme Young, British and Broke: The Truth about Payday Loans on BBC Three.
 She said that her own experiences of bankruptcy made her passionate about making the show.

 Oliver was a part of the four-part BBC TV series 24 Hours in the Past, along with Colin Jackson, Alistair McGowan, Ann Widdecombe, Tyger Drew-Honey and Zoe Lucker which went out between 28 April and 19 May 2015 on BBC One.

 Miquita has appeared with her mother Andi Oliver on Celebrity Gogglebox in 2021, 2022 and 2023.

 Starting on 23 January 2022, BBC television began broadcasting the series The Caribbean with Andi and Miquita.
 Oliver and her mother started the series by visiting Antigua.
 Here they met members of their extended family, reconnected with their Antiguan heritage, and illuminated the island's history and culture.

 In 2024, Oliver began hosting a twice-weekly BBC Sounds podcast, Miss Me?, with her lifelong friend Lily Allen.
-In response to Allen admitting to having multiple abortions on the podcast, Miquita added that she’d had about five abortions as well.
+In response to Allen admitting to having multiple abortions on the podcast, Oliver added that she’d had about five abortions as well.